 This off-the-beaten-track cafe makes for a cheap and cheerful lunch.
-Water Drop Vegetarian Cafe is situated in Flat Bush at the impressive Fo Guang Shan Buddhist Temple, and no walk around the grounds is complete without a steaming laksa, BBQ buns, or wonton noodle dish — all meat-free, of course.
+Water Drop Vegetarian Cafe is situated in Flat Bush at the impressive Fo Guang Shan Buddhist Temple, and no walk around the grounds is complete without a steaming laksa, BBQ bun or wonton noodle dish — all meat-free, of course.

 If you’d like to chow down on some meat-free fare alongside a fellow steak-loving diner who wouldn’t be seen near a leaf of spinach, you’re both bound to find something to love at Devonport’s Vondel.
 The all-day eatery caters to both preferences, with a vegan Sunfed ‘chicken’ burger sitting next to a Wagyu beef burger on the menu.
 No need to compromise here.

 Infamous for its mac and cheese with ham off the bone, Soul Bar & Bistro offers a vegetarian version of this dish as well.
-In fact, Soul offers a wholly vegetarian menu, filled with meatless renditions of their regular dishes.
-For vegetarians, the truffle capellini with cultured cream and parmesan in too good to miss, while vegans can try an irresistible take on Soul’s ever-popular green goddess salad.
+In fact, Soul offers a wholly vegetarian menu, filled with meatless renditions of its regular dishes.
+For vegetarians, the truffle capellini with cultured cream and parmesan is too good to miss, while vegans can try an irresistible take on Soul’s ever-popular green goddess salad.

 For those in the know (and vegans often are about these things), Jervois Road’s Janken has been touted as one of the best destinations in the country for plant-based foods.
 Offering a modern slant on traditional Japanese flavours, here the vegan offerings are plentiful, with ramen, sushi, and even a vegan Benedict breakfast.